oolkhovoy/RMDebugVerification/README.md

 # RMDebugVerification
-Set all breakpoints in verification folder and run debugger
+Set all breakpoints according to commentaries in a `verification` folder and run debugger